May 28, 2016

 THE TURNING POINT (1952)

 This eighty-five-minute Paramount Pictures release grabs you from the start with escort sirens blaring as district attorney, Edmond O’Brien, arrives in court with breaking news about inroads to bring down a crime syndicate, run by Ed Begley.
-Not as optimistic is a news reporter and childhood friend, William Holden, who is skeptical of O’Brien’s approach.
+Not as optimistic is a news reporter and his childhood friend, William Holden, who is skeptical of O’Brien’s approach.
 Begley has half of San Francisco in his pocket and Holden can confirm it.
 Caught between Holden and O’Brien is the latter’s assistant and possible girl, Alexis Smith.
 Holden and Smith get off to a rocky start but it is clear her future could result in better-looking children than with O’Brien.
 The film's well-worn screenplay by Warren Duff is enhanced by William Dieterle's direction making for an excellent, believable, and fast-paced movie.

 When O’Brien’s father, career cop Tom Tully, is selected as lead investigator, he balks at first.
 We quickly learn why as cynical Holden decides to tail him to meetings with Begley and crew.
 Meanwhile, O’Brien is grilling Begley in a hearing and the situation looks bleak for Begley.
 The DA reveals his shadow company, on the ground floor of multi-purpose apartments.
 Begley’s books are located there.
 With the DA aligning the facts and soon connecting the dots, just burning the books is an obvious option.
 Begley makes the snap decision to blow up the entire building.
 Everyone will blame it on a recent report that the building had faulty gas lines.
 But even his henchmen, Ted de Corsia for one, is appalled he would do such a thing.
 In a ruthless, selfish, and terrorist act, the entire building is set ablaze with surviving men, women, and children moaning and crying in the explosion’s aftermath.
-One of the justifications for having the poster’s encircled advisory.
-O’Brien soon arrives and this becomes a pivotal scene for him and places an otherwise standard script to the top.
+This alone is justification for the film receiving an advisory in some advertisements.

 Note: Stellar performances by A-list actors is the main reason this film might be outside the B-movie category.
 O’Brien especially reigns in his acting skills to a perfect level.
 Unsurprisingly, Ray Teal is in this film as he seemingly was in every other film for over forty years.
 Finally, Carolyn Jones made her motion picture debut in the film.